torquebox/torquebox.org/development/source-guide-as7.md

 tag matching our subsystem, so we should add our start-up action the the list-of-operations to be done.

-The 6 lines above basically tell the AS we want our `FooSubsystemAdd` class to be fired.
+The 4 lines above basically tell the AS we want our `FooSubsystemAdd` class to be fired.

+If your subsystem provides injection-support through an `InjectableHandler` this is also the location to inform the injection-subsystem that your extension would like to participate:

+    list.add(InjectableHandlerAdd.createOperation(address, FooExtension.SUBSYSTEM_NAME, Module.getCallerModule().getIdentifier().getName() ) );

 #### Namespace.java